Medicines, Osteoporosis, and Fractures

-- Corticosteroids, used to treat conditions such as
+- Corticosteroid medicines.
+These are used to treat conditions such as

 - Thyroid replacement medicine, if